Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 -   **ADO URL**: The base URL that you use for connecting to Azure DevOps.
 For Microsoft Azure DevOps Online, it is of the format https://dev.azure.com/mycompany.
 Refer to [KB437 regarding Microsoft Azure DevOps Online](https://www.inflectra.com/Support/KnowledgeBase/KB437.aspx) for more information.
 For Microsoft Azure DevOps Server, also known as Team Foundation Server (TFS) it is of the format http://servername:8080/tfs/collectionname where 'collectionname' is the name of the project collection you're integrating with.
 -   **ADO Login**: This should be a valid user that has permissions to access the ADO instance.
 The login needs to have permissions to create and view work items and iterations within ADO.
 Note: Do not include the Windows Active Directory Domain in this field if you are using a Windows domain user.
 -   **Password or PAT**: For ADO Server or TFS Server, this should be set to the password of the user specified above.
 If you are using Microsoft Azure DevOps Online instead of a local ADO/TFS instance, you will need to use a Personal Access Token (PAT) to connect to the instance of Azure DevOps from Spira.
 Azure DevOps (ADO)
--   **Time Offset**: normally this should be set to zero, but if you find that work items being changed in TFS are not being updated in SpiraTeam, try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
+-   **Time Offset**: normally this should be set to zero, but if you find that work items being changed in TFS are not being updated in Spira, try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
 Also if your TFS installation is running on a server set to a different time-zone, then you should add in the number of hours difference between the servers' time-zones here.
--   **Auto-Map Users**: This changes the way the plugin maps users in SpiraTeam to those in TFS:
+-   **Auto-Map Users**: This changes the way the plugin maps users in Spira to those in TFS:

-    -   **Auto-Map = True**: With this setting, all users in SpiraTeam need to have the same username as those in TFS.
+    -   **Auto-Map = True**: With this setting, all users in Spira need to have the same username as those in TFS.
 If this is the case then you do not need to perform the user-mapping task outlined [below](#configuring-the-user-mapping).
 This is a big time-saver if you can guarantee that all usernames are the same in both systems.
-    -   **Auto-Map = False**: With this setting, users in SpiraTeam and TFS are free to have different usernames because you specify the corresponding TFS name for each user as outlined [below](#configuring-the-user-mapping).
+    -   **Auto-Map = False**: With this setting, users in Spira and TFS are free to have different usernames because you specify the corresponding TFS name for each user as outlined [below](#configuring-the-user-mapping).

 -   **Windows Domain**: This is used to specify the Windows Active Directory Domain that the Windows user specified above is a member of.
 For Azure DevOps in the cloud, you should leave this field blank.
 -   **Task Types**: This field should contain a comma-separated list of work item types that you want to synchronize as Spira Tasks as opposed to Incidents.
 Normally you would want to list at least the ADO 'Task' work item type in this field.